 Whether employees steal from you, a thief robs your armored car, or you receive a forged check or fraudulent wire transaction, money theft happens in many ways.
 Crime insurance guards your company against damages from these particular crimes.

-A cybercriminal can use private key details to hack into a wallet and digitally transfer cryptocurrency into their anonymous account.
-Digital asset coverage protects against such hacks, providing protection from crimes and theft via electronic activity.
+A cybercriminal can employ private key details to breach a wallet and digitally transfer cryptocurrency into their anonymous account.
+Loss payee digital asset coverage safeguards against such breaches, offering comprehensive protection from electronic activity-related crimes and theft.

 The Next Step